MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

 does time averaging every 3600. seconds, includes fields with all levels, and the names of diagnostics quantities are ``THETA`` and ``SALT``.

-The :varlink:`fileflags` parameter is explained in :numref:`diagnostic_fileflags`.
+The :varlink:`fileFlags` parameter is explained in :numref:`diagnostic_fileFlags`.
 Only the first three characters matter.
 The first character determines the precision of the output files.
 The default is to use :varlink:`writeBinaryPrec`.
 The second character determines whether the fields are to be integrated or interpolated vertically or written as is (the default).
-The third character is used to write hFac-weighted fields.
+The third character controls inclusion of an hFac factor.
 Whether this is permitted is determined by a diagnostic’s parsing code, see :numref:`diagnostic_parsing_array` and the file available_diagnostics.log for a given setup:  parse(3) has to be ``'R'``, parse(5) blank and parse(9:10) ``'MR'``.
 Vorticity-point diagnostics cannot be hFac weighted.
+Including hFac is necessary for correct thickness weights when integrating vertically (second character ``'I'``) and shaved cells or the non-linear free surface are in use.
+It can also be useful for computing budgets when not integrating vertically.

-.. table:: Diagnostic fileflags
+.. table:: Diagnostic fileFlags
    :name: diagnostic_fileflags

    +---------------+-------+----------------------------------------------+